Jenelle Cunningham

 Jenelle Cunningham (born 29 April 1990) is a Trinidadian footballer who plays as a defender.
 She has been a member of the Trinidad and Tobago women's national team.

 International career

 Cunningham played for Trinidad and Tobago at senior level in the 2018 CFU Women's Challenge Series and the 2018 CONCACAF Women's Championship (including its qualification).

 International goals

 Scores and results list Trinidad and Tobago' goal tally first.

+Manager career

+Cunningham served as a graduate assistant on the Angelo State Rams women's team from 2016 to 2019 after earning her master's degree at the school.
+In July 2019, she was hired as an assistant coach for the FIU Panthers.